 Speaker position for great sound.
-This story is about a beautiful system, I set up in Vilnius, Lithuania.
+This story is about a beautiful system; I set up in Vilnius, Lithuania.
 The loudspeakers are the “WOLFVONLANGA” open baffle design.
 This article will show you how I got the best sound by speaker repositioning.!

-The article will describe some of the faults that were found in the original set up.
+The article will describe some of the faults found in the original set up.
 And, also the corrective steps are taken.
 The initial sound had a score of 5/10 but, after the adjustment, we finished with the score of 10/10.
 And, job well done I was told by my good friend and customer!

 My friend then put a Rod Steward LP on the turntable, just to let me hear how vinyl sounded in the setup.
-When I heard the sound I said: “Rod what has happened to you?”
-Why did Rod sound so thin and was halfway up the wall?
+When I listened to the sound, I said: “Rod, what has happened to you?”
+Why did Rod seem so thin and was halfway up the wall?
 I said OK, let’s get to work!

 The first thing we did was to move the speakers about 25 cms nearer to the wall.
-And, at the same time move them together about the same amount.
+And, at the same time, move them together about the same amount.
 As you can see from the picture, this was the initial position of the speaker when I arrived.

-Now, I am even impressed with my own cables because that was it.
+Now, I am even impressed with my cables because that was it.
 Yes, that was all that was needed to bring this system to life!
 The music was now alive with feeling and presence.
 My friend put Rod on again.
 But, this time, Rod was real, as if in the room with us.
-And, the sound now, was now a full 10/10!
+And, the sound now, was a full 10/10!

 Everything sounded so good I even found my self singing along with Rod as the harmonies came in.
 Which, was something, I have never done before.
 They say ‘there is a first time for everything’ and I think the sound from the Open baffle was a first for me.
-The sound really got to me excited and it all comes down to the correct Speaker position!
+The sound really got to me excited, and it all comes down to the correct Speaker position!

 If you have enjoyed ‘Speaker position for best sound’, please share – thank you.